chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:delete:: /records/{RECORD_ID}/shares/{OTHER_ACCOUNT_ID}

    Undo a full record share with an account.

-     Will return :http:statuscode:`200` on success, :http:statuscode:`404` if *other_account_id* doesn't correspond to an existing Account.

    :shortname: record_share_delete
    :accesscontrol: The owner of the record, or any admin app.